puppetlabs/puppet-specifications/language/expressions.md

 Tests if LHS is equal to RHS and produces a Boolean.

-* If LHS and RHS are convertable to `Numeric`, the equality checks is based on the `Numeric` value (see [the section on Numeric Conversions][1] in Conversions and Promotions)
-* If one of LHS or RHS is convertable to `Numeric`, but not the other, the result is `false`
+* If the base type of LHS and RHS is different the result is `false`
 * String comparison is done case independently.
-  * **Case independence is only done for the /[A-Z]/ character range** as the rest of the characters' status depends on Locale.
+  * **Case independence is only done for the /[a-zA-Z]/ character range** as the rest of the characters' status depends on Locale.
 [PUP-1800]
-* If the base type of LHS and RHS is different the result is `false`
 * Arrays are equal if they have the same size and each element is equal (with the semantics of the `==` operator)
 * Hashes are equal if they have the same size and each element is equal (with the semantics of